Hi, I'm Louise

 As an Occupational Therapist I help people do what is meaningful to them, not just by breaking down the exact steps needed to complete a task, but by looking at the whole person.
 What are the physical, psychological, emotional, social, cultural, medical, and environmental factors that impact upon a person’s ability to do the things that they want to do, need to do, or are expected to do in their life?

-I have worked for a lot of my career in rehabilitation for people with acquired brain injury.
-Drawing on occupational therapy models of practice as well as guidance and evidence from areas such as neuroscience, psychology, social science, and more.
-I helped people with complex and catastrophic injuries engage in the activities that were important to them as they rebuilt their life from the ground up.
+My practice draws on occupational therapy models as well as guidance and evidence from areas such as neuroscience, psychology, social science, and more.
 I understand how our brains work and what motivates our desires, actions, and behaviours.
 I understand the importance of the wider context behind what we do and why.

 Some of the most intelligent people, who are outstanding at what they do, struggle with apparently simple tasks.
 By apparently simple tasks I mean tasks that are easy to advise someone else to do, or easy to put in a list of seven simple steps to success.

 But tasks that we understand cognitively can be very hard to implement consistently!
 The barriers to our success can be invisible to us.
 We’re too close to our own situation and too self-conscious to talk openly about our struggles with things that other people seem to find easy.

 However, if we ignore our personal barriers, they will keep coming up at the most unexpected (an inopportune) times, keeping us stuck and small!

 Working through the personal side of launching your undeniably good work into the world is the part I'm most inspired to help with!